jenkinsci/ssh-agents-plugin/doc/TROUBLESHOOTING.md

 ### Selenium Grid agents failed to connect

-On recent versions of Jenkins Core, [Agent - Master Access Control](https://wiki.jenkins.io/display/JENKINS/Slave+To+Master+Access+Control) was introduced it seems causes an issue with Selenium Grid Agents, to fix this problem you have to disable: "Manage Jenkins" > "Configure Global Security", and check "Enable Agent → Master Access Control" (as it's said in Jenkin documentation) https://wiki.jenkins.io/display/JENKINS/Slave+To+Master+Access+Control
+On recent versions of Jenkins Core, [Agent - Controller Access Control](https://wiki.jenkins.io/display/JENKINS/Slave+To+Master+Access+Control) was introduced it seems causes an issue with Selenium Grid Agents, to fix this problem you have to disable: "Manage Jenkins" > "Configure Global Security", and check "Enable Agent → Controller Access Control" (as it's said in Jenkin documentation) https://wiki.jenkins.io/display/JENKINS/Slave+To+Master+Access+Control

 "On the other hand, if all your agents are trusted to the same degree as your master, then it is safe to leave this subsystem off"